 Please ensure all artwork is submitted using one of Holiday Records templates below.
 Do not change the dimensions or colour profiles in any template.
 If a template doesn’t exist, or you are looking for a trusted graphic designer to help with your creation, please contact us.

-To ensure we get it just right, artwork proofs will be sent as PDF for approval prior to printing.
+To ensure we get it just right, on-screen artwork proofs will be sent for approval prior to printing.
 These will be medium resolution JPEGs to best simulate the real printing output.

 Adobe Suite (PSD, EPS, AI, IND)

-Artwork should be saved as a 300–600 DPI Unflattened / CMYK Photoshop, Illustrator or Indesign packaged file.
+Artwork should be saved as a 300–600 DPI Flattened / CMYK Photoshop, Illustrator or Indesign packaged file.
 Please ensure your art is on a separate layer from the template.
-All fonts should be converted to shapes and included with the links and file.
+All fonts should be converted to shapes and included with the links.
+All images need to be embedded.

 Adobe PDF (PDF)

-Artwork should be saved as a 300–600 DPI PDF file with layers and editing still intact, or with all template guides and labels not visible.
+Artwork should be saved as a 300–600 DPI PDF file with all template guides and labels not visible.
 All fonts should be converted to shapes.